Corey Seager Preview, Player Props: Rangers vs. Twins

 Twins Pitching Rankings

-- The Twins have a 3.91 team ERA that ranks seventh among all MLB pitching staffs.
+- The Twins have a 3.93 team ERA that ranks seventh among all league pitching staffs.

-- Twins pitchers combine to surrender 153 total home runs at a rate of 1.2 per game (to rank 16th in the league).
+- Twins pitchers combine to rank 16th in baseball in home runs allowed (155 total, 1.2 per game).

-- His last appearance came on Wednesday, Aug.
-2 against the St. Louis Cardinals, when the right-hander went four innings, surrendering seven earned runs while allowing nine hits.
+- The righty last pitched on Wednesday against the Milwaukee Brewers, when he tossed five innings, allowing two earned runs while giving up two hits.

 © 2023 Data Skrive.
 All rights reserved.